Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 QuickBooks Users

-If you use QuickBooks Desktop, TurboTax Desktop Business integrates seamlessly.
-You can import your profit and loss statement, balance sheet, and transaction details directly without manual entry.
-This saves hours of data entry and reduces errors.
+If you use QuickBooks Desktop, TurboTax Desktop Business imports your profit and loss statement, balance sheet, and transaction details directly.
+This reduces manual entry time and data-entry errors.

 If you use QuickBooks Online, you get a discount on TurboTax (usually 10–20% off), but the integration is less automatic.
 You'll export reports from QuickBooks and upload them to TurboTax.
 It's easier than manual entry but not as seamless as the Desktop integration.